webdriverio/expect-webdriverio/README.md

 ### toHaveHref

-Checks if link element has a specifc link target.
+Checks if link element has a specific link target.

 ##### Usage